Orange spotted filefish: Conservation status

 According to the IUCN Red List of Threatened Species, O. longirostris is considered a vulnerable species with a declining population.
 Since O. longirostris are specialist feeders, feeding primarily on A. millepora, their population relies heavily on the population of their food preferences.
 Due to global warming, bleaching events in coral reefs have affected the preferred coral of the orange spotted filefish, leading to their decreased populations and even local extinctions.
 One of those local extinctions came to be in Christmas Island, located in the Indian Ocean, as they no longer appeared when surveys were done.
 However, one O. longirostris was observed at a monitoring site on Christmas Island in 2011.
 Surprisingly, it was observed foraging almost entirely on P. verrucosa.
 On the other hand, there is research that highlights that the orange spotted filefish continues to prefer bleached A. millepora over other healthy corals available to them.

 One of the bleaching events that severely affected populations of O. longirostris was the bleaching event of the summer of 1998 in the Japanese coral reefs.
 After this event, their growth and survival rate were reported to be drastically lower than they were the year before, due to the decrease in quality and quantity of food.
 This event also affected their breeding, as their breeding season ended a month earlier than usual.

 According to the UNEP World Conservation Monitoring Centre, the orange spotted filefish is a popular aquarium fish and is commonly traded as an ornamental marine fish for aquariums despite being characterized as an unsuitable fish due to its specialized diet.
 Their preferred food source, the Acropora, is also heavily traded.

-There are no current conservation efforts specifically for the Oxymonacanthus longirostris.
+There are no current conservation efforts specifically for Oxymonacanthus longirostris.